ITINERARY:

 centre using

 surgery and potions as well as holistic therapies like dreams, serpents and theatre.
-These
+Word spread throughout the Greco-Roman world

 so Epidaurus became the Mayo Clinic of ancient times.